xtool-org/xtool/Sources/xtool/Documentation.docc/Installation-Linux.md

 ## Next steps

-You're now ready to use Supersign!
+You're now ready to use xtool!
 See <doc:First-app>.